-End quote.
 It would be interesting to know whether there has at least been an increase in interior enforcement.
 It's well-known, at least among those of us who follow the National Question, that Barack Obama doctored the deportation numbers by including in them those people turned back at the border.
 Is that still being done?
 Are raids being stepped up on employers of illegals?

 "Federale" says that the DHS enforcer in Los Angeles has denied carrying out any raids or sweeps for illegals.
 Meanwhile the New York Times on Sunday reported breathlessly that, actual headline, Immigration Agents Arrest 600 People Across U.S. in One Week.

-Hoo-kay: at six hundred per week, it would take eighteen thousand weeks to rid us of eleven million illegals.
+Hoo-kay: At six hundred per week, it would take eighteen thousand weeks to rid us of eleven million illegals.
 That's 346 years.